 EVERYONE wants to be healthier and more active; especially after the holidays.
 As we all know, exercise not only gives you a better booty, but also increases mood.
-My recommendation for staying on track, and actually getting your butt to the gym when you’re in the slumps, is to sign up for some sort of class, get a trainer, or find a group to workout with.
+My recommendation for staying on track, and actually getting your butt to the gym is to sign up for some sort of class, get a trainer, or find a group to workout with.

-If all else fails, opt for BRIGHT and FUN colored sweaters during the bleak and gloomy months to help brighten your mood and beat the winter blues!
+If all else fails, opt for BRIGHT and FUN colored sweaters during the bleak and gloomy months to help brighten your mood and beat seasonal depression!